Kassa-Mamo/solar-radiation-analysis/README.md

 ### 4. Bar Chart of Average GHI by Country
 ![Bar Chart](data/ghi_bar_chart.png)

+---

+## Recommendations

+1. **Focus on Benin**:
+   - With the highest average `GHI`, Benin offers the best conditions for solar installations.

+2. **Cleaning Optimization**:
+   - Cleaning schedules should account for environmental factors like precipitation and wind speed.

+3. **Future Work**:
+   - Expand the dataset to include additional regions.
+   - Develop predictive models for solar radiation based on weather conditions.

+---

+## License
+This project is licensed under the MIT License.

 **Caption**: Benin exhibits the highest average `GHI`, making it an ideal candidate for solar farms.

 ---